-Instead, this article argues that an economy's financial network configuration, as determined by the wealth distribution, is the critical That is, the physical layout of financial linkages in the economy dictates how a negative shock to future income cash flows This is how financial reverberates through to financial asset owners. instability spreads in this economy.
-Of course, the model is a gross simplification of a financial capitalist economy - assuming a static network, with one type of financial asset serviced by (uniform) labor income cash flows and individual net worth acting as collateral.
-By abstracting away layers of financial intermediaries, however, it becomes possible to expose the latent financial relationships between individual creditors and debtors and to understand how the interpersonal distribution of wealth in the economy may impact its overall stability.
-Though the setup also ignores network formation dynamics or consumption and saving decisions by individuals, it provides a tractable model that can be simulated and whose results are generalizable.
+Instead, this paper argues that an economy's financial network configuration, as determined by the wealth distribution, is the critical determinant.
+Of course, the model is a gross simplification of a financial capitalist economy-assuming a static network, with one type of financial asset serviced by (uniform) labor income cash flows and individual net worth acting as collateral.
+But by abstracting away layers of financial intermediaries, it becomes possible to expose the latent financial relationships between individual creditors and debtors and to understand how the interpersonal distribution of wealth in the economy may impact its overall stability.
+Though the setup also ignores network formation dynamics, or consumption and saving decisions by individuals, it provides a tractable model that can be simulated and whose results are generalizable.

-An intuitive metaphor for understanding how network attributes, wealth inequality, and aggregate wealth may work in tandem to determine financial stability is to consider a Jenga tower, the block-building game.
+An intuitive metaphor for understanding how network attributes wealth inequality and aggregate wealth may work in tandem to determine financial stability is to consider a Jenga tower, the blockbuilding game.
 If each block represents a financial asset or link, then a short tower is relatively stable regardless of the distribution of the blocks.
 As the Jenga tower grows, however, the distribution of blocks becomes critical to its stability.

-The rest of the article is organized as follows.
-First, we derive the theoretical financial network model, present its mechanics, and introduce concepts of instability.
-Financial network parameter estimates are shared in the following section, to motivate model parameterization.
-Next, we describe the method to simulate random static networks and also present our results, including the finding that increasing wealth inequality is destabilizing in wealthy networks.
-We conclude with a final section.
+The rest of the paper is organized as follows: Section 2 derives the theoretical financial network model, presents its mechanics, and introduces concepts of instability.
+Financial network parameter estimates are shared in Section 3, to motivate model parameterization.
+Section 4 describes the method to simulate random static networks and also presents results, including the finding that increasing wealth inequality is destabilizing in wealthy networks.
+Section 5 concludes.

-Financial Network Model
+2 Financial Network Model

 In this section we introduce the wealth inequality network model, using Elliott et al. (2014a) as a foundation.
 It notably disregards financial intermediaries and instead relies on the latent financial links between asset and liability holders to form an interpersonal financial network economy.
-This enables a more tractable model between the economy's wealth distribution and its translation into network topology and overall financial (in)stability.
+This enables a more tractable model between the economy's wealth distribution, how it translates to network topology, and overall financial (in)stability.
 We present an extended example at the end to help elucidate concepts from the model.